ishmael-burdeau/digital-sustainability-learning/designers.md

 - [ ] **Humanity-Centered Design** by Don Norman.
 The renowned design thinker has adapted his approach in the face of the environmental crisis.
 Gone are the terms 'user centred' and even 'human centred'.
 Don now asks us to instead be 'humanity centred'.
 Read and learn more here: https://www.interaction-design.org/literature/topics/humanity-centered-design

 - [ ] **Responsible tech playbook** by Thoughtworks.
 This covers much for than sustainability, with a real focus on ethics in the design process.
-Filled with useful ideas and activities. https://www.thoughtworks.com/en-gb/about-us/social-change/responsible-tech-playbook
+Filled with useful ideas and activities. https://www.thoughtworks.com/en-gb/about-us/social-change/responsible-tech-playbook and https://www.thoughtworks.com/en-gb/insights/topic/responsible-tech

 - [ ] **How to become a Climate-Conscious Product Manager** by François Burra.
 Excellent downloadable resource pack. http://climateproductleaders.org/